neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

       initFn: pluginInitFunction
   });

-pluginInitFunction is passed CKEDITOR as the first argument.
+pluginInitFunction is passed from CKEDITOR as the first argument.
-In that function you may register your plugin with CKeditor via its API (CKEDITOR.plugins.add).
+In that function you may register your plugin with CKEditor via its API (CKEDITOR.plugins.add).
 Take custom plugins as examples.

 Data Loaders